oenu/Nebulate/readme.md

 # Nebulate

 > **I am excited to announce that this extension has prompted Nebula to begin development on a Developer API to support similar projects.
-I will be putting extension publishing on hold until this has been released**
+I will be putting publishing to users on hold until this API becomes available**

 ## Introduction